Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 How to Qualify (and Disqualify) on Discovery Calls

-Qualification criteria: signals that the deal is real
+Qualification criteria: signals the deal is real

 A well-qualified opportunity will show most of these signals during discovery: